International-GNSS-Service/SLM/doc/source/installation.rst

       (.venv) ?> touch .env
       (.venv) ?> pip install "igs-slm[debug]"

-    Add a minimal configuraton to the .env file.
+    Add a minimal configuration to the .env file.
 It may look something like this.
 You may also refer to the :ref:`configuration` page for all of the available settings.
 The most important settings are :setting:`SLM_ENV`, :setting:`BASE_DIR`: